 - Reduced symptoms of burnout in employees

-- Decrease in turnover and turnover intentions at work
+- A decrease in turnover and turnover intentions at work

 - Enhanced job performance